-- 5. If the magazine contains cartridges, they can be removed by sliding each cartridge forward and out of magazine, one at a time, until the magazine is empty. - 6.
-Push the empty (unloaded) magazine into the frame until the magazine latch locks it in place.
+- 4. To close the slide, again check to be sure the chamber and breech-face are empty.
+Pull the slide to its rearmost postion and release it.
+The slide will snap forward.
+Keep fingers out of ejection port on top of slide! - 5.
+If the magazine contains cartridges, they can be removed by sliding each cartridge forward and out of magazine, one at a time, until the magazine is empty. - 6.
+Push empty (unloaded) magazine into frame until magazine latch locks it in place.